Finance, Banking and Insurance

 "Individuals with a science background can develop unique and rewarding careers in the finance industry that cannot typically be achieved by those with conventional finance qualifications."
 TOM PRICE, GLOBAL COMMODITIES ANALYST AT UBS AUSTRALIA

-If you’re looking for excellent job prospects on top of a rich and rewarding career path, then it is worth considering the sector of financial services.
+Looking for excellent job prospects on top of a rich and rewarding career path?
+Consider the sector of financial services.
 Combining the fields of finance, banking and insurance, financial services is Australia’s largest industry, which contributes $129.8 billion to Australia’s $1.2 trillion economy and employs 400,000 Australians.

-Even with obvious changes in the current economic climate, Tom Price, Global Commodities Analyst at UBS Australia, agrees that as a source of employment, the financial services industry will always offer stability and diversity.
+Even with obvious changes in the current economic climate, Tom Price, Global Commodities Analyst at UBS Australia, agrees that the financial services industry will always offer stability and diversity in employment.

-“Although Australia’s finance sector is currently experiencing challenges, as the national economy comes under pressure from global trade weakness, high quality expertise is always in demand in this sector throughout the business cycle,” he says.
+“Although Australia’s finance sector is currently experiencing challenges, high quality expertise is always in demand in this sector throughout the business cycle,” he says.

 Science-trained individuals are a major source of this high quality expertise, because the analytical and numeric skills developed in a science degree – particularly model-based, applied mathematical skills – are entirely transferrable to the finance sector.

-Finance organisations certainly look for high-calibre graduates, but technical skills and academic results are not the only focus.
-“For UBS, degree subject is less important than a graduate’s ability to prove they can analyse problems, plan ahead, make decisions, demonstrate sound judgement, and communicate with others,” says Mr Price.
+Finance organisations certainly look for high-calibre graduates, but technical skills and academic results are not the only focus, says Mr Price.
+“Degree subject is less important than a graduate’s ability to prove they can analyse problems, plan ahead, make decisions, demonstrate sound judgement, and communicate with others.
+The other qualities we look for in graduates are ambition, integrity, a commitment to accuracy and a desire to work as part of a friendly but driven team,” he says.

 As a science student looking to branch into this industry, a number of financial services organisations offer holiday work experience programs for university students.
 Others, such as UBS, offer highly prized internships or graduate positions, and those who have not majored in economics or business are especially encouraged to apply.
 Although competition for these places can be intense, these programs offer an excellent entry point to an organisation, and are the best way to get a good overview of the industry and your chosen organisation.